oimodeler/oimodeler/docs/source/getting_started.rst

 Getting Started
 ===============

+You can download the complete `gettingStarted.py <https://github.com/oimodeler/oimodeler/tree/main/examples/BasicExamples/gettingStarted.py>`_ script.

 Let's start by importing the oimodeler library.

 .. code-block:: python

     import oimodeler as oim

-For this example we will use some oifits files located in the examples/testData/ASPRO_MATISSE2 subdirectory of the oimodeler github repository.
+For this example we will use some oifits files located in the `examples/testData/ASPRO_MATISSE2  <https://github.com/oimodeler/oimodeler/tree/main/examples/testData/ASPRO_MATISSE2>`_ subdirectory of the oimodeler github repository.
-These  data are actUally a "fake" dataset simulated with the `APSRO <https://www.jmmc.fr/english/tools/proposal-preparation/aspro/>`_ software from the `JMMC <http://www.jmmc.fr/>`_.
-ASPRO aws used to create three MATISSE observations of a binary star with one resolved component.
+These  data are actually a "fake" dataset simulated with the `APSRO <https://www.jmmc.fr/english/tools/proposal-preparation/aspro/>`_ software from the `JMMC <http://www.jmmc.fr/>`_.
+ASPRO was used to create three MATISSE observations of a binary star with one resolved component.
 ASPRO allow to add realistic noise on the interferometric quantities.

 .. code-block:: python